List of north–south roads in Toronto: Mount Pleasant Road

 Mount Pleasant Road was named after the cemetery which it passes through when it was constructed in the late 1910s.
 The road follows the course of several earlier streets, many of which it assumed, including Kinsman Avenue (1918), Sidmouth Avenue (1920) and Hilda Avenue (1935).
 In the late 1940s, Mount Pleasant Road was extended south to its current terminus.
 This was initially referred to as the Clifton Road Extension, and is considered Toronto's first expressway.

 Mount Pleasant Road begins at the northern terminus of Jarvis Street, one block south of Bloor Street East.
 It passes through the communities of Rosedale, Moore Park and Lawrence Park and crosses the Rosedale Ravine, Yellow Creek and Blythwood Ravine.
 The road ends near the Doncrest bus loop at Glen Echo Drive.

 Neilson Road

 Neilson Road was likely named for the settler Alexander Neilson, who arrived in Scarborough in 1824.
+Neilson is a brother to a prominent farming family that was located west of McCowan Road, north of Kingston Rd. that lived in a house called “Maplehurst”, b.1899.

+Before the development of Morningside Heights, Neilson Road ended on Passmore Avenue where sections of the route north of Finch have been broken off into the extension of Morningside Avenue, along with the parts exist today as Raponi Circle and Oasis Bouelvard.